dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 data Tree a = Leaf a | Branch (Tree a) (Tree a)
 ```

-The corresponding recursion scheme is:
+The corresponding recursion scheme `F` is:

 ```haskell
 data F a r = Leaf a | Branch r r